poseidon-framework/poseidon-framework.github.io/archive_submission_guide.md

 ```
 git add <pathToNewPackageDirectory>
 git commit -m "added new package named <packageName>"
-git push
 ```

-If you accidentally pushed the large files as normal files, for example if your LFS setup was incomplete, you can fix this with `git lfs migrate import --no-rewrite path/to/file.bed` (see [here](https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-migrate.adoc#import-without-rewriting-history)).
+If you accidentally committed the large files as normal files, for example if your LFS setup was incomplete, you can fix this with `git lfs migrate import --no-rewrite path/to/file.bed` (see [here](https://github.com/git-lfs/git-lfs/blob/main/docs/man/git-lfs-migrate.adoc#import-without-rewriting-history)).

+**4. Push your changes to your fork**

+After you have committed your new package, you need to `git push` the changes.
+But in order to so, you need to take care of authentication.
+There are two basic workflows:

+Workflow 1: Ask us for repository access: If we know who you are, or you are already in contact with us and we trust you, we can grant you access onto our LFS server via github.
+For this to work, you need to ask us to add you to the contributors list on github, and you need to create a Personal Access Token within github.
+You can do this in github, clicking on your name avatar (top right), then Settings -> Developer Settings -> Personal Access Tokens.
+You can then click "Generate new token".
+Choose "classic".
+In the checkboxes, click the summary checkbox on "repo", and leave the default Expiration.
+Then click the green button "Generate token".
+You will see the token exactly then for one time, so copy it somewhere.
+This will be your authenatication password for our LFS server.
+You can then run `git push` and when asked for username and password, use your github user name, and the generated access token as password.

+Workflow 2: Delete the file `.lfsconfig` from your local clone (but do not commit the delete), and just run `git push`.
+This will then simply use github's LFS server for the time being, and we can then get the data from there once your Pull Request goes through, see below.

-**4. Submit a pull request from your fork to merge your updates into our repository.**
+**5. Submit a pull request from your fork to merge your updates into our repository.**

 Having successfully pushed your branch to your fork on github, you need to now tell github to propose your branch as a submission to our master repository.
 This is done through [github Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).